New Staff - Frequently Asked Questions

 3. Am I required to work ALL sessions?

 We strongly prefer a consistent team of staff all summer.
-Qualified applicants who commit to all sessions will be prioritized in the hiring process.
-Other applicants must commit to a minimum of 3 sessions, plus training(s).
+Qualified applicants who commit to all sessions will be prioritized in the hiring process).
+Persons applying for partial summers must commit to 3 weeks and attending staff training (current ESCC staff are exempt).
+Late start hires are only considered after April 1st.

 4. Will my dietary needs be accommodated?

 Yes!
 Our kitchen staff work hard to make sure that all staff and campers' dietary needs are met (including dairy, nuts, gluten, vegetarian and other restrictions).
+Camp is a nut and gluten conscience environment.

 5. What should I pack for the summer?